swaptacular/swpt_accounts/protocol.rst

-   * It is extremely unlikely that amount bigger than ``negligible_amount`` will be lost if the account is removed from server's database.
-(Note that this implies that it very unlikely that the account will receive an incoming transfer.)
+   * It is extremely unlikely that amount bigger than ``negligible_amount`` will be lost if the account is removed from the server's database.
+(Note that this implies that it is very unlikely that the account will receive an incoming transfer.)

    * Enough time has passed since account's creation. [#creation-date]_